joonhongpark11/poker_helper/README.md

 - 2024/07/08: getting more and more complicated... need to debug betting.
 I ignored the raising and other possible options.

 - 2024/07/09: I started getting segmentation fault... haha

+- 2024/07/11: fixed segmentation fault issue.
+I need to fix when player's coin is 0, they cannot participate in the game.
 </details>